CtrlK

 Specificity

-Lists multiple specific concrete actions: track live games across four leagues, automatically change Hue light colors based on leading team, and supports customizable team colors.
+Lists multiple specific concrete actions: track live games across four leagues, automatically change Hue light colors based on which team is leading, and supports customizable team colors.

 3 / 3